dietrmat/dietrmat/README.md

-### Hi there 👋, this is my github repo for random stuff.
+### Hi there 👋, this is my github repo with random notes.